regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-3.2-release-notes.md

     * Ubuntu 20.04 (Focal)
     * Debian 11 (Bullseye)
 * Deprecating support for Wayland session on Debian 12 (Bookworm) due to out-of-date build dependencies
+* `regolith-control-center` has *not* been ported to GNOME 47 and so users on Ubuntu 24.10 will need to use `gnome-control-center` instead.

 ### Installation Instructions